ehtesham04/ehtesham-recommendations/README.md

 # ehtesham-recommendations
-A superior algorithm to recommend things woven into a website
+A superior algorithm to recommend things